se-edu/learningresources/contents/projectManagement/documentation.md

 Many developers neglect writing documentation because they find it boring or troublesome, which is a pity because documentation communicates what you have done to the world - without documentation, people won't know about your awesome code or cool features.

 > The difference between a tolerable programmer and a great programmer is not how many programming languages they know, and it’s not whether they prefer Python or Java.
 It’s whether they can communicate their ideas.
 By persuading other people, they get leverage.
 By writing clear comments and technical specs, they let other programmers understand their code, which means other programmers can use and work with their code instead of rewriting it.
 Absent this, their code is worthless.
 By writing clear technical documentation for end users, they allow people to figure out what their code is supposed to do, which is the only way those users can see the value in their code.
 There’s a lot of wonderful, useful code buried on sourceforge somewhere that nobody uses because it was created by programmers who don’t write very well (or don’t write at all), and so nobody knows what they’ve done and their brilliant code languishes.
+>
 > [Advice for Computer Science College Students](https://www.joelonsoftware.com/2005/01/02/advice-for-computer-science-college-students/), by Joel Spolsky

 ## Why Write Documentation

 There are many benefits to writing good documentation, such as the following:

-* Make things easier for yourself: when you look back at your code a few months later, well-written documentation can make things a lot easier by explaining what you had been thinking when you were writing the code, when you find yourself confused by your own work
+* **Make things easier for yourself**: when you look back at your code a few months later, well-written documentation can make things a lot easier by explaining what you had been thinking when you were writing the code, when you find yourself confused by your own work
-* Improve your code: documentation forces you to think carefully about what you are trying to do and why you have chosen to implement it in a particular way
+* **Improve your code**: documentation forces you to think carefully about what you are trying to do and why you have chosen to implement it in a particular way
-* Encourage others to contribute to your software: by documenting how to contribute, it makes easier for others to do so, so they are more likely to help out
+* **Encourage others to contribute to your software**: by documenting how to contribute, it makes easier for others to do so, so they are more likely to help out
-* Encourage others to use your software: ["If it isn't documented, it doesn't exist."](http://www.mikepope.com/blog/DisplayBlog.aspx?permalink=1680)
+* **Encourage others to use your software**: ["If it isn't documented, it doesn't exist."](http://www.mikepope.com/blog/DisplayBlog.aspx?permalink=1680)

 ## Writing Good Documentation